tkf/factlog/README.rst

 "The files I touched are huge.
 I want to search only the locations I touched."::

-   factlog list -C 50 | xargs grep 'def record'
+   factlog list -C 50 | grep 'def record'

 More to come